wshuail/Zhihu-Spider-Python/README_English.md

 This is a Python spider aiming to scrapy data on the question page of [Zhihu](http://www.zhihu.com/), a quora-like website popular in China.
 The data can be used to analyze factors influencing the activities of the questions.
 <br/>
 Specifically, functions below can be achieved by this spider：
 1. Login in.
-2. Scrapy latest questions.
+2. Acsess and sve the latest questions.
 3. Scrapy the relative data of these questions.
 4. Save the data into MySQL database.
-5. Scrapy the data at different time for Time Series Analysis.
+5. Working at different time for Time Series Analysis.

 Data scrapied includes:
 - Length of the title.